The compression body graph has infinite diameter: Applications

 \begin{proposition} Every isometry of the compression body graph $\mathcal{H}$ is either elliptic or loxodromic. \end{proposition}

-\begin{proof} Biringer and Vlamis \cite{bv} showed that the isometry group of $\mathcal{H}$ is equal to the mapping class group.
+\begin{proof} Biringer and Vlamis \cite{bv}*{Theorem 1.1} showed that the isometry group of $\mathcal{H}$ is equal to the mapping class group.
 If $g$ is not pseudo-Anosov, then $g$ acts elliptically on the curve complex, and hence acts elliptically on $\mathcal{H}$.
-If $g$ is a pseudo-Anosov element of the mapping class group for which some power extends over a compression body, then $g$ acts elliptically on $\mathcal{H}$.

-Let $g$ be a pseudo-Anosov element of the mapping class group for which no power extends over any compression body.
+Let $g$ be a pseudo-Anosov element of the mapping class group.
 Let $\gamma$ be an axis for $g$ in the curve complex $\C(S)$, and let $\gamma(0)$ be a choice of basepoint for $\gamma$.
-We now show that there is a constant $K$, depending on $g$, such that for any compression body $V$, the nearest point projection of the disc set $\mathcal{D}(V)$ to the axis $\gamma$ has diameter at most $K$.

-Suppose not, then there is a sequence of compression bodies $V_i$, whose nearest point projections to $\gamma$ have diameters tending to infinity.
-As the disc sets $\mathcal{D}(V_i)$ are uniformly quasiconvex, this means that there is a constant $k$, depending on the quasiconvexity constants of the disc sets and the hyperbolicity constant of the curve complex $\C(S)$, such that we may pass to a subsequence, which we shall re-index and still call $V_i$, such that the intersection of $\mathcal{D}(V_i)$ with a $k$-neighbourhood of $\gamma$ has diameter at least $i$.
+Suppose that $g$ does not act loxodromically, it follows that there is a sequence of compression bodies $V_i$, whose nearest point projections to $\gamma$ have diameters tending to infinity.
+Recall that the disc sets $\mathcal{D}(V_i)$ are uniformly quasi-convex.
+Thus there is a constant $k$, depending on the quasi-convexity constants of the disc sets and the hyperbolicity constant of the curve complex $\C(S)$, such that (after passing to a subsequence and re-indexing) the intersection of $\mathcal{D}(V_i)$ with a $k$-neighbourhood of $\gamma$ has diameter at least $i$.
 By translating the disc sets by powers of $g$, and possibly passing to a further subsequence and re-indexing, we may assume that both $\gamma(0)$ and $\gamma(i)$ are distance at most $k$ from $\mathcal{D}(g^{n_i} V_i)$.
 We may further relabel the disc sets and just write $V_i$ for the given translate $g^{n_i} V_i$.

-We may now apply the stability result, Theorem \ref{Thm:Stability}, which implies that there is a single compression body $W$ contained in infinitely many of the $V_i$, and so in particular the positive limit point $\lambda^+_g$ of $g$ is contained in the limit set of $\mathcal{D}(W)$, and so there is a compression body $W'$ such that some power of $g$ extends over $W'$, which contradicts our choice of $g$. \end{proof}
+We may now apply our stability result, Theorem \ref{Thm:Stability}.
+This implies that there is a single compression body $W$ contained in infinitely many of the $V_i$, and so in particular the positive limit point $\lambda^+_g$ of $g$ is contained in the limit set of $\mathcal{D}(W)$.
+Thus there is a compression body $W'$ such that some power of $g$ extends over $W'$.
+Thus $g$ acts elliptically, and we are done. \end{proof}

 \begin{theorem} Let $\mu$ be a probability distribution on the mapping class group of a closed orientable surface of genus $g$, whose support has bounded image in the compression body graph $\mathcal{H}$, and which contains two independent pseudo-Anosov elements whose stable laminations do not lie in the limit set of any compression body.
 Then the probability that $M(w_n)$ is hyperbolic and of Heegaard genus $g$ tends to one exponentially quickly. \end{theorem}